-All School community members have a duty to take reasonable care for the safety and welfare of students in their care.
+All Staff members have a duty to take reasonable care for the safety and welfare of students in their care.
 That duty is to consider and take all reasonable action to protect students from known hazards or risk of harm that can be reasonably predicted.
-The standard of care that is required of a School community member must take into consideration various factors such as a student's age, maturity and ability.
+The standard of care that is required of a Staff member must take into consideration various factors such as a student's age, maturity and ability.

-This duty of care owed to students by all School community members applies during all activities and functions conducted or arranged by the School where a student is in the care of a School community member.
-The risk associated with any activity needs to be assessed and managed by School community members before the activity is undertaken.
+This duty of care owed to students by all Staff members applies during all activities and functions conducted or arranged by KCCS where a student is in the care of a Staff member.
+The risk associated with any activity needs to be assessed and managed by Staff members before the activity is undertaken.
 A single serious failure to exercise appropriate duty of care, or persistent repeated failures, may constitute neglect or negligence according to the law if actual harm is caused, or if there is the potential to cause significant harm to a student.

-6. Professional relations with students
+6. Maintaining professional relationships with students

-The School expects all School community members to be caring, compassionate adults who take an interest in the well-being of students, and who set appropriate boundaries for worker-student relations.
+KCCS expects all Staff members to be caring, compassionate adults who take an interest in the well-being of students, and who set appropriate boundaries for staff-student relations.

-School community members must be aware that their interactions with students are based on a trusting relationship arising from the nature of their role in the School, and that those relationships are open to scrutiny.
+Staff members must be aware that their interactions with students are based on a trusting relationship arising from the nature of their role in KCCS, and that those relationships are open to scrutiny.

-At all times, School community members must treat students with respect and behave in ways that promote their safety, welfare and wellbeing.
+At all times, Staff members must treat students with respect and behave in ways that promote their safety, welfare and wellbeing.

-School Community members should act professionally at all times.
+Staff members should act professionally at all times.
 "The KCCS Guidelines for Teaching and Protecting Children and Young People" (see Appendix 6).
-This outlines ways to assist teachers in maintaining correct professional relationships and boundaries with children.
+This outlines ways to assist teachers in maintaining appropriate professional relationships and boundaries with children.

-7. Child-Focused Management
+7. Child-Focused Risk Management

-All School Community members will ensure that they use child-focused risk management practices in all their activities in accordance with the School's policies and procedures.
-In this regard, all School Community members must ensure that they comply with all legislative and policy obligations.
+All Staff members will ensure that they use child-focused risk management practices in all their activities in accordance with KCCS's policies and procedures.
+In this regard, all Staff members must ensure that they comply with all legislative and policy obligations.